-Google Translate is fast food.
+Google Translate is fast food compared to a professional translator.
 You know professional translation services produce a superior result but you go with the convenience of a product that produces the kind of disappointing results that habitual fast food eaters are all too familiar with.

 Christiane Bernier, a Lionbridge senior director of operations for global translation services based in Montreal, acknowledges that Google has made strides in the quality of its translations, and that it certainly has some utility.